Elizabeth Warren

 The industry also claims that a single-director structure would leave the agency vulnerable in the case of poor leadership.
 I smile at the thought that the agency's vulnerability is suddenly keeping the industry's lobbyists up at night.
 But hypocrisy aside, I know some of my Democratic colleagues genuinely worry that the CFPB could go backwards under the leadership of a director appointed by a hostile Republican administration -- and they wonder if a commission might be a good way to hedge against that risk.

 They are right to worry about the future of the agency under Republican control.
 Shoot, I worry too, but that doesn't mean it makes sense to forgo a single director.
 As Georgetown Law Professor Adam Levitin has argued, the legal checks on the CFPB make it difficult for a new director to move things backwards.
-There are serious legal protections that restrict an agency's ability to repeal, or even amend, existing rules
+There are serious legal protections that restrict an agency's ability to repeal, or even amend, existing rules.

 Ultimately, a poor director might cause the agency to bring fewer enforcement actions, ease off its supervisory responsibilities, or take other steps to undermine the agency and its mission -- and that would be very bad.
 But those risks are balanced off by the opportunity to make real progress under the leadership of a good director who embraces the agency's mission.
 Progress in good times is better than the perpetual gridlock of a commission.